psibi/psibi.github.io/posts/2024-08-04-rustic-babel.md

 : Hello world
 ```

-You can edit the code and re-execute it using Ctrl-C Ctrl-C. The
+You can edit the code and re-execute it using Ctrl-c Ctrl-c.
+The
 results block will update automatically, reflecting the changes.